-How much your MRI scan will cost varies according to many factors such as your healthcare coverage, insurance provider, whether the facility you go to is “in-network,” who is reading and analyzing the data, and which state you live in.
+How much your MRI scan will cost varies based on many factors such as your healthcare coverage, insurance provider, the facility's “in-network” status, the radiologist, and the state you live in.

 According to Time Magazine, the average cost of an MRI in the United States is $2,611.
-As the article correctly states, there are many factors for this and the costs may vary widely from just over a hundred dollars to many thousands of dollars.
+As the article states, there are many factors for this, and the costs may vary widely from just over a hundred dollars to thousands of dollars.

 MRI costs vary between states

 While someone living in Washington may pay less than $1000, a person living in Alaska may pay as much as $4000.
-This is according to Amino, a consumer healthcare company that produced this infographic of limb MRIs across 129 different insurance companies.
+This is according to the consumer healthcare company, Amino, that published this infographic of limb MRIs across 129 different insurance companies.

-Again, the reasons behind this variation in cost are complex.
-It may be that there are fewer places to access MRIs in Alaska, making them pricier.
-Or, other confounding factors such as the reasons for Alaska's population seeking MRIs could make their average prices rise.
+The reasons behind this variation in cost are complex.
+It may be that there are fewer places to access MRIs in Alaska, making them pricier, or other confounding factors, such as the reasons for Alaska's population seeking MRIs, could make their average prices rise.

 How much you pay for your MRI can vary according to healthcare coverage

 Many people who spend time trying to find out how much their MRI will cost find themselves facing a lack of answers.
-If you usually use a cost estimator tool to determine the price of your medical care, you may find it isn't as effective when figuring out the price of an MRI.
+If you usually use a cost estimator tool to determine the price of your medical care, you may find it is less effective when figuring out the price of an MRI.

-Finally, many insurance plans require various deductibles prior to paying a certain level of benefits.
+Finally, many insurance plans require various deductibles prior to obtaining a certain level of benefits.
 This may also impact your MRI costs.